thijsvb/TiltBrushDisplay/README.md

 Blender will take either the `.obj` or the `.fbx` file.
 But the `.fbx` file has to be converted to binary FBX (Google's python script create ASCII FBX).
 Luckily there is some free [Autodesk software](http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=22694909) for doing just that.
 I haven't tried adding textures yet.

 ###Importing in Unity
-As mentioned in the [release notes], you can import the `.fbx` file in Unity.
-Adding the shader and the textures created on export is also possible.
-Appearently a good way to do it is to first import the files in Houdini, see [this tutorial](https://youtu.be/FZ8vAbPmViU).
+As mentioned in the [release notes], you can import the `.fbx` file in Unity. ~~Adding the shader and the textures created on export is also possible.
+Appearently a good way to do it is to first import the files in Houdini, see [this tutorial](https://youtu.be/FZ8vAbPmViU).~~

+Google recently released their [Tilt Brush Unity SDK](https://github.com/googlevr/tilt-brush-toolkit/releases)!
+Following their [documentation](https://docs.google.com/document/d/1YID89te9oDjinCkJ9R65bLZ3PpJk1W4S1SM2Ccc6-9w), you can import sketches into Unity and they'll look just like they did in Tilt Brush!